bsccf/Uni-notes/Thermofluids/11U Processes, paths and reversibility/reversible and irreversible processes.md

 #### Characteristics
 - zero friction
-- [[heat]] transfer resaults in no temperature difference
+- [[heat]] transfer results in no temperature difference

 #### Subcategory
-Not all reversible proccess are the same, there are:
+Not all reversible process are the same, there are:
 - [[internally reversible processes]]
 - [[externally reversible processes]]
 - [[fully reversible processes]]

+#### Examples
+A fully reversible [[quasi-equilibrium (thermodynamics)|quasi-equilibrium]] heat transfer process is the very slow expansion of very large and thin walled frictionless piston-cylinder at constant temperature.

+### Irriversible processes
+#### Definition